abinit/abinit/doc/tutorial/rf1.md

 and replace the occurences of trf1_x by trf1_1.
 Note that two pseudopotentials are mentioned in this "files" file: one for the Aluminum atom, and one for the Arsenic atom.
-The first to be mentioned, for Al, will define the first type of atom.
-The second to be mentioned, for As, will define the second type of atom.
+The first listed in trf1_x.files (for Al) will define the first type of atom of the input file (see input variables [[typat]] and [[ntypat]]) and the second (for As) will define the second type of atom.
-It might the first time that you encounter this situation (more than one type of atoms) in the tutorials, at variance with the four "basic" lessons.
+It might be the first time that you encounter this situation (more than one type of atoms) in the tutorials, at variance with the four "basic" lessons.

 You can also copy the file ~abinit/tests/tutorespfn/Input/trf1_1.in in Work_rf1.